sfvicente/RestApiBestPractices/Docs/ErrorHandling.md

 <br><br>

-### Always implement load balancing and redundancy to reduce the likelihood of `503 Service Unavailable` errors due to server overload.
+### Always implement load balancing and redundancy to reduce the likelihood of `503 Service Unavailable` errors due to server overload

 // TODO: add descriptions